 Whatever the reason for doing a PLC course, you will find over 1400 further education centres registered with QQI (Quality and Qualifications Ireland – Formerly FETAC).

-The distinctive feature of further education is its diversity and breadth of provision, and its linkages with other services such as employment, training, area partnership, welfare and community and voluntary sector interests.
-Further education and training programmes typically have a vocational or work focus and reflect national, regional or sectoral economic needs.
+The distinctive feature of further education is its diversity and breadth of provision.
+Also its linkages with other services such as employment, training, area partnership, welfare and community and voluntary sectors.
+Further education and training programmes often have a vocational or work focus and reflect national, regional or sectoral economic needs.
 An element of work experience and job preparation is inbuilt into all programmes, which are essential components for students who wish to enter the employment market.
 PLC courses are not just aimed at the student leaving school but also at adults returning to education.

-Many PLC/FE courses lead to QQI Level 5 and 6 awards, and in some cases you can progress with this award via The Higher Education Links Scheme or The Pilot Scheme to a third level course in a variety of higher education institutions including universities, institutes of technology and even private colleges.
+Most PLC/FE courses lead to QQI Level 5 and 6 awards.
+In some cases you can progress with this award.
+This is done via The Higher Education Links Scheme or The Pilot Scheme which allow progression to a third level course in a variety of higher education institutions.
+These include universities, institutes of technology, technological universities and even private colleges.
 The Higher Education Links Scheme (HELS) facilitates progression to specific third level programmes whilst the Pilot Scheme allows you to compete for CAO places alongside leaving certificate students.
 Most Higher Level Institutes now reserve a quota of places for QQI graduates.
 If you look at the National Framework of Qualifications you can place yourself according to your level of education on the framework (.
 From your starting point you can go from one level to the next should you wish to do so.
 One level becomes a ladder to the next.

 The National Framework of Qualifications is now the single structure mechanism for recognising all education and training in Ireland.
-All framework awards have an NFQ Level (1-10) which tells you about the standard of learning and an NFQ Award-Type which tells you about the purpose, volume and progression opportunities associated with a particular award.
-A key element of the NFQ is to improve access (entry) to education and training, transfer within and between education and training and progression within and between education and training. (see www.nfq.ie for further information)
+All framework awards have an NFQ Level (1-10).
+This tells you about the standard and level of learning.
+The NFQ Award-Type tells you about the purpose, volume and progression opportunities associated with a particular award.
+A key element of the NFQ is to improve access (entry) to education and training.
+The aim is to allow ease of transfer within and between education and training and progression opportunities to higher levels. (see www.nfq.ie for further information)

-In order to progress with your QQI award – it is important to remember that applicants must have obtained a full QQI major award.
-Many students who complete a level 6 programme have been successful in gaining advanced entry to year 2 of a relevant programme in The Institutes of Technology.
-Some FE colleges even have individual progression agreements with their local IT, affording students access to a specific number of reserved places.
+In order to progress with your QQI award, applicants must have obtained a full QQI major award.
+Many students who complete a level 6 programme have advanced on to year 2 of a relevant higher education course.
+Some FE colleges even have individual progression agreements with a third level college.
+This allows students access to a specific number of reserved places in that college.
 Links with the UK have developed over the years between individual colleges and specific universities in the UK.

 Further education courses are open to those with a Leaving Certificate or an equivalent qualification.
 It is recommended that students check individual course entry requirements.
 FE courses are also open to mature students subject to Leaving Certificate standard of education or suitable life/work experience.
 It is important to keep in mind that some of the most popular courses fill up by April each year.
 Most courses also require that you attend for an interview.

-It is worth keeping in mind the fact that there has been a decrease in the numbers of mature students applying to third level colleges and an increase in those accessing further education at QQI Levels 5 and 6.
+It is worth mentioning that there has been a decrease in the numbers of mature students applying to third level.
+There has also been an increase in those accessing further education at QQI Levels 5 and 6.
 Guidance Counsellors have also noted the increase in students making both PLC/FE and CAO applications each year (a good idea for anyone looking to increase their options after the Leaving Cert).

-To see more details on PLC courses and further education courses on offer throughout the country, check out the following link – https://www.findacourse.ie/courses-ireland/c/a/further-education/
+To see more details on PLC courses and further education courses on offer throughout the country, check out PLC and further education courses on Findacourse.ie